On a Relation Between the Integral Image Algorithm and Calculus: Defining the Coefficients By Classifying Corners

 \subsection{Definition of a Function's Detachment}

-In order to illustrate the incoherency that rises from example \ref{derivative_not_coherent_example} in a clearer manner, let us apply a relaxation to this problem.
-Let us transform it from a problem on curves, to a problem on single variable monomials.
-The simpler problem is formulated in the following example. \begin{example} Let us consider the following family of monomials:
+In order to illustrate the incoherency that rises from example \ref{derivative_not_coherent_example} in a clearer manner, let us apply a relaxation to this problem, and transform it from a problem on curves, to a problem on single variable monomials. \begin{example} Let us consider the following family of monomials:

 where $k\in\mathbb{R}^{+}$ is a positive real number.
 The right derivative at zero equals: